 Select the second network interface (most likely PCI Ethernet Slot 1), and specify the IP address, subnet mask, and router.
-The private network interface should not require a DNS server because the private network address of other cluster nodes should be explicitly listed in the NetInfo database and/or in the /etc/hosts file.
+The private network interface should not require a DNS server because the private network address of other cluster nodes should be explicitly listed in the /etc/hosts file.
 Relying on a DNS server for private network addresses introduces another point of failure into the cluster and must be avoided.